 it is free of harmful chemicals, like fire retardant chemicals, that can harm your health.

-If, after your latex mattress arrives, you find that you received a too-soft mattress, or if you find the
+If, after your mattress arrives, you find that you received a too-soft mattress, or if you find the mattress has

-change the feel of the mattress, providing a firmer surface for a soft latex mattress or a softer surface for a
+change the feel of the mattress, providing a firmer surface for a soft one or a softer surface for a firm one,

 Then there are all the other bedding accessories, like bed sheets,